FrameNetBrasil/scylla_lr/README.md

 ## Database

 Daisy processing access directly a FrameNet database to get the wordforms, lexemes, lemmas, LUs and frames.
 For sake of completion, a database dump is available in this repository.

+## License

+GNU GPLv3 - See the [COPYING](COPYING) file for license rights and limitations.